-Following the technical assessment, we undertook informal engagement with road user groups, members of the public, councils, AA, road transport associations, and the Police.
-The feedback we received from engagement helped to determine if and what we formally consulted on for the proposed speed limit change.
+Following a technical assessment, we undertake informal engagement with road user groups, members of the public, councils, AA, road transport associations, and the Police.
+The feedback we receive from engagement helps to determine if and what we will formally consult on for proposed speed limit changes.

-During consultation we asked the community and road users for submissions on any external factors we may need to be aware of.
-The consultation period ran for four weeks.
-Once consultation closed, we analysed the submissions and reviewed our technical assessment.
+During consultation we ask the community and road users for submissions on any external factors, we may need to be aware of.
+The consultation period runs for a minimum of four weeks.
+Once consultation closes, we analyse the submissions and review our technical assessment.

-The consultation for proposed speed limit changes is not a vote, it is about seeking valuable local and community input so that we can consider wider factors and context into our decisions.
+The consultation for the proposed speed limit changes is not a vote, it is about seeking valuable local and community input so that we can consider wider factors and context as part of our decision.

 For more information about how we reached these decisions, please read our consultation summary report.

 Speed review process